 “TLGSTHP TLBHPWP Ps 29:11” was written on my hand.
 As I am sure it looked like another language or secret code (lol), Ethan asked what the letters stood for.
-I was then able to share Psalms 29:11, a verse I was clinging onto, with him.
-It says: “The Lord gives strength to his people; the Lord blesses his people with peace.”
+I was then able to share Psalm 29:11, a verse I was clinging onto, with him.
+It says “The Lord gives strength to his people; the Lord blesses his people with peace.”

 We all checked in, received our room assignments and times, grabbed a bottle of juice or cup of coffee, and found our own little bench/backless couch to sit on.

 For about two hours, we just sat there and bonded.
 We had just met each other for the first time, but our spirits connected on a level created and understood by God Almighty.
 He knew each of us individually, and worked in miraculous ways to intersect our paths.
 Chase, Ethan, and I truly felt God’s love as our “family reunion” took place.
 We each walked into the library physically by ourselves, but walked out as a strand of three cords that was not easily broken.
 (Ecclesiastes 4:12)